OzzyCzech/ozzyczech.cz/content/bash/How to keep GitHub Fork Updated (no merge - the right way).md

----
-title: How to keep GitHub Fork Updated (no merge - the right way)
-date: 2014-02-11
-tags: [git, github]
----

 # How to keep GitHub Fork Updated (no merge - the right way)

 Here is solution how to keep your forks updated [without merge](https://help.github.com/articles/syncing-a-fork) and clean history